DigitalFlow/Pokemon-Team-Builder/README.md

 For both of them you need to have GTK3 installed in at least version 3.8.

 You can find GTK3 for Windows [here](https://sourceforge.net/projects/gtk3win/).
+Be sure to reboot after installing GTK for Windows, otherwise it won't work.
 For Linux have a look at your package manager.

 For Linux you additionally need Mono.